Using the power of the written word for change, impact, and a better world.

 Anne-Marie E. Fischer, B.A.
 (Hons), M.Ed.

-Anne-Marie achieved her Master of Education in Curriculum Studies, focused on Community Engaged Learning, Engagement, Scholarship and Research, and finding ways to make research activities more applicable to real-world issues rather than creating knowledge for knowledge’s sake.
+After moving into student success within one of the world’s largest research-intensive universities focused on Community Engaged Learning (CEL), I obtained a Master of Education in Curriculum Studies, in which I studied Community Engagement, Scholarship and Research, and finding ways to make research activities more applicable to real-world issues rather than creating knowledge for knowledge’s sake.

-With a personal dedication to contributing to Truth & Reconciliation for the Indigenous peoples of Canada, Anne-Marie has taken a keen interest in understanding how we can decolonize, dismantle, deconstruct, and democratize systems of knowledge, information, research, data, and education while developing her Indigenous Relations skills and knowledge.
+I have a keen interest in understanding how we can decolonize, dismantle, deconstruct, and democratize systems of knowledge, information, research, data, and education while developing my own Indigenous Relations skills and knowledge.
+I continuously explore how we can embrace different “ways of knowing” into the fabric of how things have always been done, communicated, or understood in my efforts.